abradshaw/getting-started-with-satellite-6/initial_configuration,_adding_red_repos/prepare_for_manifest_import.md

 Once the manifest has been created, we simple need to import it into our Satellite server.

+>*NOTE*: If you added the initial-organization and initial-location options to the installer you don't need to perform these steps unless you want to create additional locations or organisations.
+Also note that organisations and locations can be nested such as EMEA/UK or EMEA/Spain.

 However, first we must create our **Organization** and **Location**

 Login to the Satellite web interface and select the Manage Organisation menu item